-In this article, you'll discover how to use publicity and PR as part of your MSPs Marketing Strategy to get new clients
+In this ultimate guide, you'll discover how to use publicity and PR as part of your MSP's marketing strategy to get new clients

 You've heard of public relations right, perhaps called PR or just "free publicity".
 In fact, I’ll guess that even if you don’t realise it, you’ve probably done PR in one form or another.

 But the whole thing can be very confusing, especially if it’s not something that comes naturally to you.

 I’ve put together this ultimate MSP marketing guide to publicity and PR.
 I’ll explain exactly what it means, how you can create some effective PR for your MSP, and I’ll even give you some ideas on how to get started.

 What does PR actually mean?

 Put simply, it’s any form of communication between your business and the public.

 That could be something as simple as you writing a letter to your clients to warn them about a new form of malware, or your company holding a fundraiser for a local food bank, or even sponsoring a local football team to do a litter pick.